 top of page

-Individually, they have gained nationwide recognition and demand after acclaimed performances on shows like "Beat for Beat," "Allsang på Grensen," "Håp i en Gryte," "God morgen Norge," and reaching the finals of "Norske talenter" (Norway's Got Talent) and "The Voice," as well as having their songs featured as the track of the week on P3.
+Individually, they have gained nationwide recognition after performances on shows like "Beat for Beat," "Allsang på Grensen," "Håp i en Gryte," "God morgen Norge," and reaching the finals of "Norske talenter" (Norway's Got Talent) and "The Voice," as well as having their songs featured as the track of the week on P3.

 Håvard, the father is an experienced vocalist and chorister who has participated in the Melodi Grand Prix and Eurovision Song Contest multiple times.
-Håvard has been on the road extensively with artists like Åge Sten Nilsen, Ravi, Sissel Kyrkjebø, and KORK (The Norwegian Radio Orchestra).
-He is a permanent member of the vocal group Mamas Garden and currently serves as a vocal coach for "The Voice" on TV 2.
+Håvard has been on the road extensively with artists like Sissel Kyrkjebø, and KORK (The Norwegian Radio Orchestra).
+He serves as a vocal coach for "The Voice" on TV 2.

 He also performs his own Ray Charles tribute concert, either with a full band or with musical director Trond Akerø Kleven and saxophonist Frøydis Grorud, known from NRK’s “Beat for Beat.”